schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Backstage Cabot

-A survey researcher plugs a essential self-control at a hatch.
+A survey researcher plugs an essential self-control at a hatch.

 ## Leopard